o3de/o3de.org/content/docs/userguide/ui/editor/working-slices-modifying.md

 ---
-description: ' Modify a UI slice and push the changes in &ALYlong;''s &ui-canvas-editor;
+description: ' Modify a UI slice and push the changes in Amazon Lumberyard''s UI Editor . '
-  . '
 title: Modifying a UI Slice and Pushing Changes
 ---